WHAT’S NEW IN VERSION 6.1?

 9. AUTOMATIC RETRIEVAL AND CODING OF CONTENT CATEGORIES (DEMO VIDEO)

-A new button on the FREQUENCIES page allows one to retreive all paragraphs or sentences matching any one of the content categories and attach a corresponding QDA Miner code to it.
+A new button on the FREQUENCIES page allows one to retrieve all paragraphs or sentences matching any one of the content categories and attach a corresponding QDA Miner code to it.
 If a specific content category has no corresponding codes in the project codebook, a new one will me automatically created.

 10. NEW SUBSTITUTION FEATURE